Honorary General Secretary (2015-2021)

-Honorary Treasurer (2016 - 2019)
+Honorary Treasurer (2019 - 2021)

-Chair Research Board (2015-2018)
+Chair of the Research Board (2015-2021)

-Chair Professional Practice Board (2017-2020)
+Chair of the Practice Board (2017-2020)

 For over twenty years Alison has pursued a career in training, development, and management consultancy in Britain, Ireland and Europe, helping to implement organisational, procedural, and service-level changes in both corporate entities and in the NHS and Irish health services.

-While working in Brussels she created a number of ground breaking career development programmes for students from British, Irish and European universities and colleges.
-The success of this work was founded on a commitment to excellence, openness, and psychological coaching which she continues in her private practice.
+While working in Brussels she created a number of ground breaking career development programmes for students from British, Irish and European universities and colleges and, in 2012, was elected to serve as the media and communications spokesperson for the Northern Ireland Branch of the BPS.

-Chair Education and Public Engagement Board (2016-2019)
+Chair of the Education and Training Board

-Professor McGuinness served as Chair of the Special Group for the Teaching of Psychology in the 1990s and was a committee member and then Vice Chair of the newly formed Division of Teachers and Researchers in Psychology (1996-2002).
-She chaired the BPS Working Party on A-level Psychology (2003), and edited Psychology Teaching Review (1999-2004), and was was member of the ESRC Research Grants Board from 2002-2004.
+Carol has been an active member of the BPS since she was a postgraduate and has worked with many different membership networks and working groups.
+For example, she was Chair of the Special Group for the Teaching of Psychology in the 1990s and Vice Chair of the Division of Teachers and Researchers in Psychology (now DARTP).
+She chaired the BPS Working Party on A-level Psychology (2003), edited Psychology Teaching Review (1999-2004), and was an elected ordinary member of the Psychology Education and Public Engagement Board for two years in 2012.

-Chair of The Representative Council (Observer on the Board of Trustees) (2017-2018)
+Chair of the Representative Council (Observer on the Board of Trustees) (2018-2020)